JuliaArbTypes/ArbFloats.jl/README.md

 William Hart and Tommy Hofmann have been gracious with their work and generous with their time.

-Others have helped with conceptual subtilties, software from which I learned Julia,
+Others have helped with conceptual subtleties, software from which I learned Julia,
 suggesting improvements, fixing bugs, testing and other specific acts of good will:
 &nbsp;&nbsp;&nbsp;&nbsp;Stefan Karpinski, Jeff Bezanson, Alan Edelman,
 &nbsp;&nbsp;&nbsp;&nbsp;John Myles White,  Tim Holy, Thomas Breloff,